SooStrator1136/Paragon/README.md

 `./gradlew setupDecompWorkspace`

 `./gradlew build`

+# Contributing
+Fork the repository and push your changes to the fork.
+Then, create a pull request to this repository and it will be reviewed.

+Try and follow the code style found in the rest of the client, such as using `lowerCamelCase` and not letting `{`s have their own lines.

+Both Kotlin and Java are allowed (Kotlin preferred)

 # Using the Custom Font
 A directory is created in the Paragon config folder (/.minecraft/paragon), called "font".
 In here, upon first opening the client, two files will be present.